shakes76/PatternFlow/recognition/s4574278/README.md

 YOLOX is one of the latest work in YOLO Family, it is built on top of YOLO v3, utilize an anchor-free approach and combined with recent research progress on Deep Learning, like: decoupled head, SimOTA, Mosaic Data Augmentation, etc. Comparing to YOLO v5, it might be slower in some cases, but the AP is largely improved.

-The original YOLOX model repo is published on [GitHub](https://github.com/Megvii-BaseDetection/YOLOX).
+The original YOLOX model repo is published on [GitHub](https://github.com/Megvii-BaseDetection/YOLOX), however it's written in megengine framework instead of PyTorch.

-Some commenter say YOLOX, due to its Anchor free nature, it more similar to "[FCOS](tian2019fcos)".
+Some commenters say YOLOX, due to its Anchor free nature, it is more similar to "[FCOS](tian2019fcos)".

 ### Backbone - Modified CSPNet\[[3][wang2019cspnet]\] + PA FPN